msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

 <img align = "center" width = "700" height = "200" src = "https://github.com/msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/assets/148572780/e2e7070c-5fc5-4191-b42b-c642434774d3">

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Combining data from multiple tables and retrieving top products with their reviews</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that JOIN combines data from multiple tables based on common fields, and TOP limits the results to the specified number.
+This query aims to identify the top 3 best-selling products along with their reviews.
+It utilizes JOINs to combine the Product, OrderItem, and Review tables, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 3 products.
+LEFT JOIN ensures that products with no reviews are still included. </li>
 </ul>